anshan-XR-ROB/anshan-XR-ROB.github.io/_teaching/2-Academic Activities 1.md

 * Computational Intelligence and Neuroscience.
 * Soft Computing.
 * ISA Transactions.
-* Robotics and Automation Letters.
 * Scientific Reports.
 * Frontiers in Robotics and AI.
+* International Journal of Applied Earth Observation and Geoinformation.
+* Advanced Intelligent Systems.
+* Artificial Intelligence in Medicine.
+* Journal of Field Robotics.

 # Conference Reviewer #
 * IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2021, 2022, 2023.